Cyber Security Salary and Job Opportunities

 Cryptography

 Cryptography professionals must be well-versed in mathematical principles such as linear algebra, number theory, and combinatorics.
-These principles are used by professionals when designing and deciphering robust encryption systems.
+These principles are used by professionals when designing and deciphering strong encryption systems.

 Knowledge of government and national security

-Cyberspace security is one of the most serious economic and national security challenges confronting the United States in the twenty-first century.
+Cyberspace security is regarded as one of the most serious economic and national-security challenges confronting the United States in the twenty-first century.
 Almost every day, our IT specialists discover new threats and attacks against our nation’s networks, whether in the public or private sectors.
 Knowledge of government and national security is a very sought-after skill.

 Privacy engineering

-Privacy engineering is a new field that aims to provide methodologies, tools, and techniques to ensure that systems provide acceptable levels of privacy.
-Privacy engineering aims to establish reliable procedures and offerings for data-centric enterprises by bridging the gap between legal and engineering teams.
+Privacy engineering is a new engineering field that aims to provide methodologies, tools, and techniques to ensure that systems provide acceptable levels of privacy.
+To deliver trustworthy processes and products for data-driven businesses, privacy engineering bridges the gap between legal and engineering teams.

 Technical writing skills